christc4/web/sites/archive.avsbq.org/think/index.md

 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid

 You forget about a thousand things each day, make sure this is one of them

+Genetics load the gun but lifestyle pulls the trigger